dlang/DIPs/DIPs/DIP1xxx-RC.md

 ## Breaking Changes and Deprecations

 No breaking changes are expected.
-Angle brackets are not a valid start or end of template parameter or function argument.
+Angle brackets are not a valid start or end of a template parameter or function argument.

 ## Copyright & License